regenrek/nujek/docs/content/en/getting-started/why.md

 ## How does Nujek help my workflow?

-For every website you do you will need probabyl to care about the following tasks.
+For every website you do you will need probably to care about the following tasks.

 * Add and configure Storyblok API in your project.
 With nujek you only need to your add your API in a secure `.env` file.